AnneliesVDWee/vlaned/README.txt

 Drupal is an open source content management platform supporting a variety of websites ranging from personal weblogs to large community-driven websites.
-For more information, see the Drupal website at http://drupal.org/, and join the Drupal community at http://drupal.org/community.
+For more information, see the Drupal website at http://drupal.org/, and join the nice Drupal community at http://drupal.org/community.

 Legal information about Drupal: